 You probably have one or more personal credit cards, but business credit cards can help track business expenses, unlock travel or cash-back rewards or just help monitor employee spending.
 To avoid paying a high annual percentage rate, make sure to pay off your statement balance in full by the due date.

-Crowdfunding allows you to ask family or friends for donations to help kickstart your business.
+Business crowdfunding allows you to ask family or friends for donations to help kickstart your business.
 This method helps you test out a business idea and may appeal most to startups or other businesses struggling to get funding — but be aware that crowdfunding platforms may charge a fee.

 Personal loans may be easier to obtain if you’re struggling with the eligibility criteria for a business loan.
 But, because this relies on your personal credit and income, your personal assets are at risk and it won’t help you build business credit.

-Bootstrapping is when you use your own financial resources to fund your business.
+Bootstrap financing is when you use your own financial resources to fund your business.
 Startup businesses may use bootstrapping to get off the ground, but the risk is that you may not recoup your investment if your business struggles.

 TIME IN BUSINESS

 In general, a business that’s been around for a couple of years is more stable than a startup.
 This is key for lenders, as a business that has a proven track record of revenue over the past two years is a more attractive borrower than a company with spotty revenue over the past six months.